After you have been assessed as eligible for a home care package, follow this pathway to access and manage your services:

 - a file note of the discussion with you about the basis of the agreement (including the date the discussion took place)

 - proof that you are receiving a home care package as described in the agreement.

 Can my provider end my Home Care Agreement?

-Once you have signed a Home Care Agreement, your provider must continue to deliver your home care package services for as long as you need them.
+Once you have entered into a Home Care Agreement, your provider must continue to deliver your home care package services for as long as you need them.
 This is called ‘security of tenure’ and your Home Care Agreement should include detailed information about this.

-If you wish to end your Home Care Agreement you must do so in line with the agreement you signed.
+If you wish to end your Home Care Agreement you must do so in line with the agreement you entered into.
 This usually requires you to tell your provider in writing the day you wish to end the Home Care Agreement.

 Your home care provider will already have some information about your care needs which were recorded at your Aged Care Assessment Team (ACAT) assessment.

 A care plan forms part of your Home Care Agreement.
 Your service provider must work with you to identify your goals and design a care plan to help you reach those goals.